dasoft/grunt-bower-prepare/README.md

 * `libs/sass`
 * `libs/scss`

-And new files will copy againg.
+And new files will copy again.